nabsul/k8s-ecr-login-renew/README.md

     - Access Level: List & Read
     - Resources: Select the specific ECR instance that you'll be using

-Once that's created, you'll want to get the Access Key ID and Secret access Key (AK/SK) of the user for the next step.
+Once that's created, you'll want to get the Access Key (AK) ID and Secret access Key (SK) of the user for the next step.

-### Deploy AWS AK and SK to Kubernetes as a secret

-You will then need to create a secret in Kubernetes with the IAM user's credentials.
+## Deployment

+There are two methods available for deploying the required Kubernetes cronjob.

+- manually, using `kubectl apply`
+- via helm 3

+### Deployment secrets

+The cronjob will also require a secret containing your AWS credentials.
+This can be provided directly as a Kubernetes secret if you use the manual deployment method or helm 3.

 The secret can be created from the command line using `kubectl` as follows:

 ```shell script